eleev/ios-learning-materials/README.md

 # iOS-Learning-Materials
 List of articles, web-resources, tutorials, `Stack Overflow` and `Quora` Q&A, `GitHub`code repositories and useful resources that I learnt or/and planning to learn.
-All the resources are split into sub-categories which simlifies navigstion and management.
+All the resources are split into sub-categories which simlifies navigation and management.
+Feel free to use and suggest something to learn (iOS related of course 😜)

 ## ARKit
 - Getting started with ARKit